claudinpcosta/2021-BS.experiment-MaternalSiblingCare/README.md

 ### Sample Information

-_see [complete.xls](https://github.com/claudinpcosta/2020-BS.experiment-MaternalSiblingCare/blob/master/complete.xls) for all data_
+_see [complete.xls](https://github.com/claudinpcosta/2020-BS.experiment-MaternalSiblingCare/blob/master/complete.xls) for all data._

+### Analysis

+_see [BSexpScript.R](https://github.com/claudinpcosta/2020-BS.experiment-MaternalSiblingCare/blob/master/BSexpScript.R) for codes and  and we can find the input in the folder [Data](https://github.com/claudinpcosta/2020-BS.experiment-MaternalSiblingCare/tree/master/Data)_